 I felt a wave of calm, peacefulness as I walked along the Ishidatami-no-sando pathway.
 Huge cedar trees towered above me as I carefully stepped from stone to stone, traversing Japan’s longest stone pavement pathway (700 metres).

 Soon, I arrived at the Reverse Gate/Back-facing Gate of Ogamiyama Shrine.
 Crossing under it I was greeted by a wide staircase, leading the way to the shrine.
-Once I reached the large wooden building, I was first stuck by its size, then the dragon carvings over the entrance stole my attention.
+Once I reached the large wooden building, I was first struck by its size, then the dragon carvings over the entrance stole my attention.
 I always love those little details!

 Daisen Makiba Milk no Sato